 Librarian Penny Allen looks at the human tragedy of Franklin's final and fatal expedition, and what we can know of the heroic men who were lost.

 The discovery in September 2016 of HMS Terror, one of the ships of Franklin’s 1845 Arctic Expedition, has once again piqued interest in the fate of both of these Royal Naval vessels.
 HMS Erebus was found in September of 2014, in the Canadian Arctic.
 The excitement over the discoveries of the ships overshadows the sad reality that 129 men perished.
 The men’s families grieved without knowledge of their final resting place.
-Indeed, an exact location of most of the men likely will never be known.
+Indeed, an exact location of most of the men will possibly never be known.

 Memorial plaque to the crews of Erebus and Terror

 The ‘item’ this article centres around is a memorial plaque bearing the names of both crews of the Erebus and Terror.
-This plaque can be ordered to view in the Library reading room via its record in the Archive catalogue:

 The plaque was originally located in the Royal United Services Institution (RUSI) offices and was donated to the museum.